aseprite/api/api/image.md

 Creates a copy of the given image.
 You can use the `Image(otherImage)` constructor for the same behavior.

-he new image is unrelated to the sprite, but can be used to update the image in a transaction.
+The new image is unrelated to the sprite, but it can be used to update the image in a transaction.
 E.g. You clone an image, modify the pixels from the copy, and then you [patch the image](#imageputimage).

 ## Image.width